justinhangoebl/multimedia-search-and-retrieval/README.md

 Run the generation.ipynb notebook to get the tracks for simpler models.

-Run AutoEncoder.ipynb and MKGCN.ipynb to get the matrices and tracks for the UI.
+Run AutoEncoder.ipynb, MKGCN.ipynb, diversity-vs-ndcg.ipynb, early_fusion.ipynb, early_fusion_graph.ipynb, late_fusion.ipynb and metadata_graph.ipynb to get the matrices for the advanced models.

 ## Evaluation